margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 *I believe* participation in the fine arts brings joy [in 2009, 2010]

 *Do I still believe this?*
-I believe and have found that playing music and participating in improv brings joy.
+I believe and have found that playing music and participating in improv brings joy and helps to share stories.
 I also enjoy learning to paint, apprecating others' music, and appreciating others' paintings.
 I believe that all of mankind can express musicality.
 [2021]

+## Relationship to Art ##
+* Learned about history through a song and learned about gender stereotyping through music.
+Learned about light in the darkness through my own memories of seeing the light in the darkness.
+Appreciate the artwork in office spaces.
+Work on composing music and playing around.
+Interested in how filmmakers turn children's books and other books into film.

 ## Nature ##
 *I believe* nature allows a simpler and fuller life [in 2009, 2010]